At Technology For Living, we work with our members to identify and develop resources they need to live independently, safely and well.

 The Home Adaptations for Independence (HAFI) program provides financial assistance to help eligible low-income seniors and people with disabilities in British Columbia to continue to live in the comfort of their home.
 As your physical needs change, so too does the need to modify your home environment.
 Adapting a home improves accessibility and promotes safe and independent living.

-In this section you will find videos that will help you with programming some of the most common TIL devices that clients of Technology for Living use.
+In this section you will find videos that will help you with programming some of the most common TIL devices that members of Technology for Living use.

 Gewa: Opening & Closing Levels